mohiwalla/php-template/README.md

 A simple PHP template with basic routing functionality and directory structure to get started on a new project quickly.
 It has zero third party dependencies except on development environment.
 This project is meant to be used by PHP 8 and above.

-It uses tailwindcss for styling, a sleek DB class for database intraction (sql server only for now).
+It uses tailwindcss for styling, a sleek DB class for database intraction so that you don't have to use low level functions (only mysql and mssql for now).

 ## Prerequisites